Student Essay Contest

 If I won a prize, can I still enter the contest again?

-Yes, but you should interview another woman and then write a new essay.
+Yes, but you should interview someone else and then write a new essay.

 First of all, thank you for considering being interviewed for the AWM/MfA Essay Contest!
 Here’s what you can expect as an interviewee:

 A student will contact you and ask to interview you.
-Perhaps you knew them already, perhaps they got in touch with you out of the blue, perhaps you’ve been matched with them through the Essay Contest Committee’s matching service.
+Perhaps you knew them already, perhaps a mutual acquaintance connected you, or perhaps they got in touch with you out of the blue.
 The interview arrangements are made entirely between you and the student: depending on your preferences and availability, you could meet in person, speak on the phone, or videochat.
 (We encourage the student to speak with you rather than relying on e-mail to make the interview more of a two-way conversation.)
 It’s all right to say that you aren’t comfortable with your interview being recorded, and it’s all right to ask the student to consider part of the interview “off the record” afterwards if you find you’ve told a story you’d rather not have published online.

 We’ll e-mail you within a day or so after the contest deadline (February 1) to let you know we’ve received an essay about you.
 Judging will begin a few days after that, and we expect to finish the judging by the middle of March.
 At that point, if the essay about you wins a prize, we’ll contact you so you can read the essay and check it for accuracy before it’s published on the AWM website (and, in the case of the Grand Prize winner, in the AWM Newsletter as well).
 The winning essays will be posted on the AWM website in April.